About the Photographer

 Over the years he has dabbled in all aspects of the medium, before finally settling on his greatest love: landscape portraiture; with Mother Nature as his model.

 Capturing Mother Nature is often a daunting task.
 She has many moods,..many faces and a spectrum of beauty that is a true challenge to capture accurately.
 All elements have to come together to give her the justice she deserves.
 Light.
 Composition.
 Drama.
 Each must be present to capture an image that evokes emotion.

 It is a challenge that Timm equates to 99% frustration and 1% elation.

 The vivid colour saturation and sharp realism in his images’ details are cornerstones of his chosen equipment.
 He shoots almost exclusively with film and those images are recorded in a format four times the size of standard 35mm.
 As such he is able to capture colours and details beyond the grasp of digital.

-Born in the UK and raised in Canada, Timm currently finds home at the foot of the Superstition Mountains in Arizona; the heart of the Desert Southwest, however his endless pursuit to capture Mother Nature in all her glory will continue to take him all over the globe.
+Born in the UK and raised in Canada, Timm currently finds home amidst the giant saguaro of Arizona; the heart of the Desert Southwest, however his endless pursuit to capture Mother Nature in all her glory will continue to take him all over the globe.